 - Computerized tomography (CT) scan.
 A CT scan uses a series of X-rays to create a detailed image of your brain.
 Your doctor may inject a dye into a blood vessel to highlight blood flow in your arteries and veins (CT angiogram).

-- Cerebral angiography.
+- Cerebral angiogram.
 During a cerebral angiogram, your doctor inserts a long, thin tube (catheter) into a blood vessel in your groin and guides it to your brain using X-ray imaging.
 Your doctor then injects dye through the catheter into the blood vessels of your brain to make them visible under X-ray imaging.

 - Transcranial Doppler ultrasound.
 In a transcranial Doppler ultrasound, sound waves are used to obtain images of your brain.
 Doctors may use this test to obtain information about the blood vessels in the brain.